 This blog article is part of a “series of blog articles” about common pitfalls using JPA and ways to avoid them.
-In this article, we describe the difference between a set or list relationship.Continue reading
+In this article, we describe unexpected results of JPQL queries with respect of the query flush mode.Continue reading

 To avoid stumbling into the same pitfall again and again, we collected them with their solutions and presented these pairs of problems and solutions.
 This is a start of a series of blog articles each describing a pitfall and a way to circumvent it.